top of page

 1 teaspoon soy sauce

-Heat a wok with the oil till shimmering and add the dried shrimp, if using and garlic.
+Heat a wok with the oil until it shimmers and add the dried shrimp, if using, and garlic.
 Stir-fry for 10 seconds and add the green beans.
 Toss the beans well and sear on high heat till the beans are charred on the outside in spots.
-You want to cook on high heat to the outside chars and the inside of the beans are still crunchy for about 2-3 minutes.
+You want to cook on high heat so that the outside chars, and the inside of the beans are still crunchy for about 2-3 minutes.

-Add the soy sauce and toss well.
-Careful it will splatter.
+Add the soy sauce and toss until well combined.
+Careful, it will splatter.
 The soy sauce will adhere to the hot beans and dry out in about 10 seconds.
 Remove from the heat and serve immediately.

 • Facebook